What you see: A raw egg in which the yolk has spread out. There are odd wispy things in the yolk.

 This egg, for example, didn’t smell.
 But plenty of other bacterial invaders could generate an odor.

-And to further cover our bases, an egg could be contaminated with bacteria that could sicken you and still look fine.
+And to further cover our bases, an egg could be contaminated with disease-causing bacteria and still look fine.
 That’s why it’s always important to cook them thoroughly.

 What circumstances made this egg go bad?